 - The Moon has quakes, too!
 These are, naturally, known as moonquakes.
 A moonquake is generally smaller than an earthquake, and the satellite feels them much less frequently than we do on Earth.
 Studies show that they may arise due to tidal pressure between the Moon and our planet.

 - The Pacific Ocean is home to the ‘Ring of Fire’.
 It’s here where you will find around 75% of the world’s volcanoes and, as a result, up to 80% of the world’s earthquakes!

-Do you know any interesting facts about earthquakes you’d like to share here?
+Do you have any interesting facts about earthquakes that we’ve missed?
 Share them here in the comments section below!